LucasBourre/IRIS-REST-API-DATABASEMANAGER/README.md

 ## Next Features
 What we plan to add :
-- More possibilities ( Cardinality , relationship between tables)
+- More possibilities for your table creation ( Cardinality , relationship between tables...)
 - Send multiple datas or tables
-- a Prediction API to predict values
+- A prediction API to predict values